knorpot/Cardocket-control-programs/README.md

 # Cardocket-control-programs

-Control programs for Cardocket Tracking unit
+Various demo programs to use with Cardocket tracking unit.
+See: www.cardocket.com for more details